Winner Takes It All: Training Performant RL Populations for Combinatorial Optimization: Introduction

 In this work, we propose \methodname, a construction method that uses a \emph{population} of agents with suitably diverse policies to improve the exploration of the solution space of hard CO problems.
 Whereas a single agent aims to perform well across the entire problem distribution, and thus has to make compromises, a population can learn a set of heuristics such that only one of these has to be performant on any given problem instance.
 However, realizing this intuition presents several challenges: (\romannumeral 1)~na\"{i}vely training a population of agents is expensive and challenging to scale, (\romannumeral 2)~the trained population should have complementary policies that propose different solutions, and (\romannumeral 3)~the training approach should not impose any handcrafted notion of diversity within the set of policies given the absence of clear behavioral markers aligned with performance for typical CO problems.

-\methodname addresses (\romannumeral 1) by sharing a large fraction of the computations across the population, specializing only lightweight policy heads to realize the diversity of agents.
+Challenge (\romannumeral 1) can be addressed by sharing a large fraction of the computations across the population, specializing only lightweight policy heads to realize the diversity of agents.
+Moreover, this can be done on top of a pre-trained model, which we clone to produce the population.
 Challenges (\romannumeral 2) and (\romannumeral 3) are jointly achieved by introducing an RL objective aimed at specializing agents on distinct subsets of the problem distribution.
-Concretely, we derive a lower bound of the true population-level objective, which corresponds to training only the agent which performs best on each problem.
+Concretely, we derive a policy gradient method for the population-level objective, which corresponds to training only the agent which performs best on each problem.
 This is intuitively justified as the performance of the population on a given problem is not improved by training an agent on an instance where another agent already has better performance.
 Strikingly, we find that judicious application of this conceptually simple objective gives rise to a population where the diversity of policies is obtained without explicit supervision (and hence is applicable across a range of problems without modification) and essential for strong performance.

-Our contributions are summarized as follows. \begin{enumerate} \item We introduce and motivate the use of populations for combinatorial problems. \item We show that an encoder-decoder architecture can be used to efficiently train a population. \item We derive a new training objective and present a practical training procedure that encourages performance-driven diversity (i.e.\ effective diversity without the use of explicit behavioral markers or other external supervision). \item We evaluate \methodname on three CO problems: TSP, CVRP, and 0-1 knapsack (KP).
-On TSP and KP, \methodname significantly outperforms other RL-based approaches.
-On CVRP, it consistently outperforms other inference-only methods and approaches the performance of actively fine-tuning problem-specific policies. \end{enumerate}
+Our contributions are summarized as follows: \begin{enumerate} \item We motivate the use of populations for CO problems as an efficient way to explore environments that are not reliably solved by single-shot inference. \item We derive a new training objective and present a practical training procedure that encourages performance-driven diversity (i.e.\ effective diversity without the use of explicit behavioral markers or other external supervision). \item We evaluate \methodname on four CO problems: traveling salesman (TSP), capacitated vehicle routing (CVRP), 0-1 knapsack (KP), and job-shop scheduling (JSSP).
+In these four problems, \methodname consistently outperforms all other RL-based approaches. \end{enumerate}